Fraud Reporting & Training Required

 Here are some of the more common questions we have encountered since the required fraud training was announced.

-Every public employee and elected official of a political subdivision is required to complete the training.
+Every public employee and elected or appointed official of a political subdivision is required to complete the training.
 Refer to AOS Bulletin 2024-005 for more detail.

 Yes, seasonal employees are required to complete the training upon initiating employment.